Compassion: The best medicine Gwen Riddick can offer as Eden's newest OB-GYN

 Today, Aniya is following in her mom’s steps as a pre-med biology major at Virginia Commonwealth University in Richmond, Va., where she is a senior.
 And Aniya has a new baby brother, John Michael, 1, the son of Dr. Riddick and her partner John Powell of Eden.

-“I was able to take my daughter with me there because it’s a very rural area,’’ Riddick said, adding that her strong church community there gave her tremendous support in raising Aniya, who was seven at the time.
+“I was able to take my daughter with me there because it’s a very rural area,” Riddick said, adding that her strong church community there gave her tremendous support in raising Aniya, who was 7 at the time.

 Money was tight during medical school for the single mom, too, she said.
 And by her second year, she received a National Health Service Corps scholarship that financed her final two years of study.